cheng-alvin/CHENG-Alvin/README.md

     <img alt="Reddit Karma" src="https://img.shields.io/reddit/user-karma/combined/cheng-alvin"/>
 </p>

-I'm Alvin, a high student from Melbourne, Australia.
-I am a passionate open source developer and I've also created numerous fun micro-projects of my own and even ran a coding club at my former school to help others.
+Hi I'm Alvin, nice to *"meet"* you!
+I am a high student from Melbourne, Australia.
+I am a passionate open source developer who loves to publish my projects online!
+I've taken part in an internship at [@Canva](https://www.canva.com/), and even ran a coding club at my school to help others!
 Talk to me about everything software and aviation.

 - 📝 Loves **Visual studio code** from Microsoft!
 - 🍎 Loyal **Apple fanboy**.